Impetus/blkchn-sql-driver/blkchn-antlr4-gen/Readme.md

-# Generate source code from grammer file
+# Generating source code from grammar file

-Grammer file.
+Grammar file.

 The grammar file for this project is [BlkchnSql.g4](https://github.com/Impetus/blkchn-sql-driver/blob/master/blkchn-antlr4-gen/antlr/blkchn/BlkchnSql.g4).
 It has features for basic sql syntax and some constructs applicable only to blockchain.
-Antlr4 is used to generate the lexer and parser based on this grammer file.
+Antlr4 is used to generate the lexer and parser based on this grammar file.

 POM File Configurations to generate the code.
 1. A maven profile gen-sources is defined to generate the code.